S-KSM/python-gmail-api/README.md

 Install
 -------

-This is a step-by-step guide on how to get a message sender going (note this is for Python 3.5):
+This is a step-by-step guide on how to get a message sender going:

 1. Install requirements ($ pip3 install -r requirements.txt)
 2. Go to Google APIs: https://console.developers.google.com/iam-admin/projects